wapcaplet/CCataSound/README.md

 to hear the demo in your browser, or experiment with your own Csounds.

+## Philosophy

+In theory Csound can generate not just approximations of real-world instruments and sounds, but any sound we can imagine - strange, otherworldly sounds, impossible to make with physical instruments.

+In practice synthetic sound effects and music tend to be quite distinct from real-world recorded sounds and instruments; their artificiality is clear to most listeners.
+Well-crafted synth sounds can be convincingly realistic, but even the simplest real-world sounds are rich with harmonic changes over time, and difficult to model with synthesizers.

+Thus the design philosophy of CCataSound is to create sounds that are evocative and believable, if not entirely accurate or realistic.

+Many Cataclysm phenomena - giant insects, electrified zombies, and portal storms - are weird and fantastic, and CDDA leans into that for gameplay effect.
+CCataSound should do as well, and take advantage of the bottomless reservoir of sonic possibility that Csound provides.

 ## Csound references

 - [Csound Web IDE](https://ide.csound.com/)